Talking with child

 • academic support and assessed academic work

-You will also undertake clinical work under supervision, as a member of a clinical team and will:
+You will also undertake supervised clinical work as a member of a clinical team, and will:

-• gain experience and training in assessments and brief-focused therapeutic work
+• gain experience and training in child psychoanalytic psychotherapy generic and specialist assessments and brief-focused therapeutic work

-• gain experience with parents and parental couples of referred children
+• gain experience with parents, carers and families of referred children

-• gain experience in generic child mental health work, including family work
+• gain experience in generic child mental health work within a multidisciplinary setting

 • develop clinical specialism(s)